Adam (given name)

 Adam is a common masculine given name in the English language, of Hebrew origin.

-The name derives from the Hebrew noun adamah, meaning "the ground" or "earth".
+The name derives from Adam (Hebrew: אָדָם), the first human according to the Hebrew Bible.
+When used as noun, אָדָם means "man" or "humanity".
 Its Biblical and Quranic uses have ensured that it is a common name in countries which draw on these traditions, and it is particularly common in Christian and Muslim majority countries.
-In most languages, its spelling is the same, although the pronunciation varies somewhat.
+In most languages, its spelling is the same, although the pronunciation varies.
 Adán and Adão are the Spanish and Portuguese forms, respectively.

-Adam is also a surname in many countries, although it is not as common in English as its derivative Adams (sometimes spelled Addams).
-In other languages, there are similar surnames derived from Adam, such as Adamo, Adamov, Adamowicz, Adamski, etc.
+Adam is also a surname in many countries, although it is not as common in English as its derivative Adams (sometimes spelt Addams).
+In other languages, there are similar surnames derived from Adam, such as Adamo, Adamov, Adamowicz, Adamski, McAdam, etc.

 In Arabic, Adam (آدم) means "made from earth's mud".